What is the APM Project Professional Qualification (PPQ)?

 - holding the APM Project Management Qualification or equivalent;

-Achieving the full APM Project Professional Qualification provides eligibility for APM membership and a foundation for those who wish to become an APM Registered Project Professional (RPP).
+Achieving the full APM Project Professional Qualification provides eligibility for APM membership and a recognised route to becoming a Chartered Project Professional (ChPP).

 Benefits of PPQ